-Please pray specifically for
+Please continue to pray

 Sarah and Chad and the Cobb 7